sveinung/writings/autonome-team/autonomous-teams.md

 Having a short lead time alone isn't enough if your backlog is half garbage.
 Who among us haven't experienced product owners, architects or steering committees meddling in affairs of which they know little?

-People inside the team are exposed to most of the feedbackloops related to the development of the product or service.
+People inside the team are exposed to most of the feedback loops related to the development of the product or service.
 Seems natural doesn't it?
 Those who work with something on a daily basis know more about it than those who don't.
 They are more fit to make the right decisions, because of their knowledge, than people outside the team who don't see the whole picture.

 ![Bad feedbackloops](img/bad-feedbackloops.png)

 Centralization of authority will have the same effect on your teams as handovers across teams will have.
 If your teams will have to ask a leader outside the team for permissions your lead time increase as this leader doesn't necessarily have the same priorities you have.
-Most likely you'll also spend time bringing them up to speed as they don't have the same level of knowlegde that you have.
+Most likely you'll also spend time bringing them up to speed as they don't have the same level of knowledge that you have.

-Generally, _as centralization of authority goes up, autonomy – and therefore lead time – will go down._
+Generally, _as centralization of authority goes up, autonomy – and therefore lead time – goes down._

 ![Centralization of authority vs. autonomy](img/negative-correlation-centralization-vs-autonomy.png)

-If you want to decrease centralization you can do some of the following:
+If you want to decrease centralization you can:
-- Moving the people with authority into the team.
+- Move the people with authority into the team.
 - Take away their power.
 Give them an advisory function instead.
 - Get rid of them.